zaiisao/Documentation/en/Video/call_statistics_web.md

 ## Implementation

-Before proceeding, ensure that you have your development environment prepared.
+Before proceeding, ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Video/web_prepare.md).

 <a name ="system_statistics"></a>
 ### Get the statistics of the system